-Many patients pair IVF treatments with Traditional Chinese Medicine.
+Many of our patients pair their IVF treatments with traditional Chinese medicine.
 For those people, it is important to know some general traditional principles to help facilitate the process and make things easier and clearer.
 If you are one of these patients, in addition to your regular acupuncture regimen I would also suggest dietary therapy.
-Dietary therapy, which applies nutrition to treat conditions, will help to support each step of the IVF process.
+Dietary therapy, which applies nutrition to treat conditions, can help to support each step of the IVF process.

 Some examples of cooling foods include: